Ivy-Apps/compose-hammer/README.md

 In a nutshell, Compose Hammer is so slick that even Thor’s Mjölnir will get envy.
 Our goal is to make Android UI development with **Jetpack Compose - easy, fun and fast.
 ⚡🔨**

+### ⚡ QuickCode _(custom code snippets)_

+Create custom components and code templates that will be available in our new "⚡ QuickCode" alt/option + enter shortcut.

 ### Tool window features _(Android Studio's right sidebar)_